Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 3.4.1 Board of Directors

 Under the CER Act, the Board is responsible for the governance of the entire Regulator, and its governance functions include providing strategic direction and advice to the CER.
-As part of this role, the Board sets the CER’s Strategic Plan and oversees its implementation, and approves the Regulator’s Annual Report.
+In providing strategic advice, the Board offers recommendations and insights to inform the organization’s activities, with other parts of the CER’s governance structure (e.g., Commissioners or the CEO) having final decision-making authority.
+In providing strategic direction, the Board is ultimately the decision-maker on the matter.
+As part of its role, the Board approves the CER’s governance documentsFootnote 2, regulations within the Regulator’s authority, and the CER’s Annual Report.
+It also develops and oversees the implementation of the Strategic Plan.
 In governing the Regulator, the Board must not give directions or provide advice with respect to any particular decision, order or recommendation that is made by the Commission or a Commissioner.

-Accordingly, the Board oversees the CER at the level of governance and strategic advice and direction, and is focused on results and outcomes.
-It does not normally engage in routine operations, which are the purview of the CEO, and it operates at a high, directional level in matters of management and staff.
+Accordingly, the Board is responsible for governance and strategic advice and direction and is focused on organizational results and outcomes.
+It does not normally engage in day-to-day operations, which are the responsibility of the CEO.
+The Board and CEO are responsible for ensuring the CER delivers effectively on its mandate and is aligned with government policy, in accordance with their respective legislative responsibilities.

 - Ensures sound governance and high ethical standards and accountability throughout the CER;

-- Acts in a manner that ensures adherence to the purposes and provisions of the CER Act and other applicable legislation and policy direction, and upholds the honour of the Crown, furthering reconciliation with the Indigenous peoples of Canada;
+- Acts in a manner consistent with the purposes and provisions of the CER Act and other applicable legislation and policy direction, and upholds the honour of the Crown, furthering reconciliation with Indigenous Peoples;

 - CER performance management, risk management and financial management;

-- Opening and closing of CER offices outside of Calgary; and
+- Opening and closing of CER offices outside of CalgaryFootnote 6

-- Submits an annual report on the Regulator’s activities to the Minister, and may submit other reports on the Regulator’s activities if it considers it appropriate to do so.
+- Submits legislated annual report on the CER’s activities to the Minister and may submit other reports on the CER’s activities if it considers it appropriate to do so;

-- Establishes the IAC and endorses IAC membership.
+- Establishes the IAC and endorses IAC membership; and

 The Board works closely with the CEO, who provides the Board with the information needed to discharge its responsibilities.
 The Board does not appoint the CEO, however it is consulted by the Minister on the CEO’s appointment.
-The Board also contributes to the assessment of the CEO’s performance.
+The Board also contributes to the assessment of the CEO’s performance as part of the federal Performance Management Program for Heads of Agencies and Other Governor in Council Appointees, led by the Privy Council Office.

 The Board may make bylaws respecting the conduct of its meetings and the general conduct of its activities.
 The Board may conduct the majority of its work through standing or ad hoc committees.